 Before playing around with the charts, we’ll explain all the Facebook Pages Insights metrics and dimensions.

-BTW, we encourage you to install the Google Data Studio Helper, a Google Chrome extension to let you have our support chat directly on Data Studio.
+To keep learning, we encourage you to install the Google Data Studio Helper, a Google Chrome extension to let you have our support chat directly on Data Studio

 Followers metrics and dimensions

 The community size metrics are the basis of our audience in social media.
-Facebook Page Insights allow social media strategists to get a better understanding of the users that like our brand or company and its message.
+Facebook Page Insights allow social media strategists to understand better the users that like our brand or company and its message.

 The metric “followers”, provides information about our community’s behavior.
 Followers are those users who have chosen to get the updates that you post in their news feed.